microsoft/BotFramework-Emulator/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: "Bot Framework Emulator Bug"
+name: Bot Framework Emulator Bug
 about: Create a bug report for a bug you found in the Bot Framework Emulator
+title: ''
+labels: Bug
+assignees: ''

 ---